Explain to me… the three-button jacket (and suit)

 Let's take (again) Jacques Chirac as an example, in three buttons.

-jacques chirac costume
+jacques chirac suit

 Photo by Michel GINFRAY/Gamma-Rapho via Getty Images)